(Cumbria Way. 14th March 2014 – 14 miles)

 On another beautiful spring morning, I was out of my B&B by 8.30 and shortly afterwards I’d crossed the A66 and was climbing above the town.

-This was warm, steep work – and a little startling so early in the day – but at least I wasn’t climbing Skiddaw.
-Today, I had no silly plans to leave the ‘Way to bag an extra mountain.
+This was warm, steep work – and a little taxing so early in the day – but at least I wasn’t climbing Skiddaw.
+Today, unlike Day 2, I had no silly plans to leave the ‘Way to bag an extra mountain.

 The views over Keswick and Derwent Water were stunning.
-And I was reminded of the path’s greatest failing: hurrying through that marvellous landscape so quickly.
+And I was reminded of the path’s greatest failing: hurrying through this marvellous landscape too quickly.

 I paused frequently to gaze back.
 (I was stopping for no other reason.
 It had absolutely nothing at all to do with being out of breath.
-No, absolutely nothing).
+Nope).

 On such a perfect day there were a few people about but this group of lads soon veered off on a path to the summit of Skiddaw